cyberwani/cssdotphp/README.md

 #css.php

-##Generate CSS style sheets with PHP.
+###Generate CSS style sheets with PHP.

-PHP variables can be added to variables.php and referenced in the style.php.css "style sheet."
+Variables defined in variables.php can be referenced in the style.php.css "style sheet."
 When css.php is executed from the command line, a normal CSS file, "style.css" will be generated.

-Future additions will include another file called functions.php that will be used to store "CSS functions," and a check in css.php to prevent inadvertently overwiting style.css if it has been edited directly since it was last generated.
+Functions can also be used in varibles.php, but their output must be stored in a variable inside style.php.css in order to be evaluated.